thedarksociety/docker-node/README.md

 Here is some information.

 ### Why use Dark Society Images?
- * One
+ * Code in containers provides reproducibility and dependability local environments cannot provide.
  * Close to app dependencies
  * size
  * do me a favor
- * Signed, you can verify inregiry w/ DCT docker content trust

-> Cuz we are really cool
+> Cuz I am trying to be cool

 ### Requirements